it is obvious that one should not presume to question the virtue of the sea.

 yet, was it not rage that inspired the hand of Picasso?

-rather, we rejoice in horror and call it art!
+instead, we rejoice in horror and call it art!

-why it is that in regard to the soul,
+why is it that in regard to the soul,

-one retracts in disgust at humanity.
+one retracts in disgust at its imperfections.

 might not it be reasonable to observe our soul with the same nuanced perspective as with nature and art?